Terpzz/RandomOre/README.md

-# raindomore
+# RandomOre
-Raindom ore by piyushbest
+RandomOre by piyushbest

+Continued by Terpz710

 # how to use
 whats up guys today i make raindomore plugin